Kubermatic branding element

 You can see that the file and data created in the deleted Pod above are still there and were taken up by the new Pod.

 Summary: PersistentVolumes and PersistentVolumeClaims are Kubernetes objects that work in tandem to give your Kubernetes applications a higher level of persistence, either statically or dynamically, with the help of StorageClass.
+In this part of the series, you learned how to create PersistentVolumes and PersistentVolumeClaims, how they are defined, and how PersistentVolumes differ from Volumes.

 In the next part of our series, we will look at another way to persist data in Kubernetes with StorageClass.
 You’ll see its functionalities in action, why it’s needed, and how it can be used in a Pod together with a claim.